cielziyun/CODEWORDs/SKO/WEEK 4/readme.md

 In this week, I accidentally lost all the files that I stored in my desktop...
 I lost all materials for my elective, Capstone and Codewords.
 Fortunately, I kept some screenshots in my mobile and I also used p5js web editor and saved some of my code works.
 I'll never put files in desktop from now...

 However, I felt so lucky that my group finally find methods to complete the performance!
+Andy also provided us with a lot of help.
+Really appreatiate that.
 I also enjoyed the process of editing videos.